vottini/jsonbp/README.md

 ### Schema parsing

-- jsonbp.load\_file(\<schema file path>: str) => \<blueprint object>
+- jsonbp.load\_file(blueprint\_path: str) => JsonBlueprint
-- jsonbp.load\_string(\<schema string>: str) => \<blueprint object>
+- jsonbp.load\_string(blueprint\_string: str) => JsonBlueprint

-These functions are used for blueprint loading, one treats the sring parameter as the path to the schema definition while the other interprets it as the content itself, as their name suggests.
+These functions are used for blueprint loading, one treats the string parameter as the path to the schema definition while the other interprets it as the content itself, as their name suggest.
-Whenever there's a problem with the supplied schema, an exception is thrown.
+Whenever there's a problem with the supplied schema, a **jsonbp.SchemaViolation** exception is thrown.
 More on this can be read on [`Error handling and error localization`](docs/error.md).
 These functions, when succeed loading the schema, return a blueprint instance that can then be used to serialize/deserialize JSON to and from Python.

 One caveat is that in the load\_file() function, the blueprint is stored in a cache and associated with the absolute path of that file.
-Then, request to load the same file twice won't make jsonbp parse it a second time, but instead return the previously obtained blueprint.
-To force the parsing of posterior calls, call *jsonbp.invalidateCache()*.
+Therefore, requests to load the same file twice will not cause jsonbp to parse it a second time, but instead return the previously obtained blueprint.
+To force re-parsing of subsequent calls, call *jsonbp.invalidate_cache()*.

 ### JSON deserialization

-- \<blueprint object>.deserialize(\<JSON string>) => (success: bool, outcome: object)
+- JsonBlueprint.deserialize(contents: str) => (success: bool, outcome: object)

-This function expects a string holding the JSON contents to be deserialized and returns a tuple in the form **(success, outcome)**. **success** being a boolean signalizing if the deserialization was successful or not.
-If successful, **outcome** will hold the Python data obtained from the JSON string, which can range from a single integer to a list of dictionaries, depending on what is expected to be received.
-On the other hand, if **success** is false **outcome** will have a localizable message explaining what was not compliant according to the schema.
+This function expects a string holding the JSON contents to be deserialized and returns a tuple in the form **(success, outcome)**. **success** being a boolean indicating whether the deserialization was successful.
+If successful, **outcome** will contain the Python data obtained from the JSON string, which can range from a single integer to a list of dictionaries, depending on what is expected to be received.
+On the other hand, if **success** is false, **outcome** will contain a localizable message explaining what was not compliant according to the schema.

 ### Python serialization

-- \<blueprint object>.serialize(payload: object) => (success: bool, outcome: str)
+- JsonBlueprint.serialize(payload: object) => (success: bool, outcome: str)

 Similarly to *deserialize()*, the *serialize()* method returns a tuple in the form of **(success, outcome)** indicating whether all the constraints were met when building the